 We are once again participating in the American Daylily Society Voucher Program in 2020.

 Shady Rest Gardens is an American Hemerocallis Society Display Garden since 2009 on 3 1/3 acres north of Cartersville, Georgia (Bartow County).
 It is located in Northwest Georgia about 50 miles northwest of Atlanta and only about 2 miles west of Interstate 75.
 We grow about 1500 registered daylily cultivars and hundreds of our seedlings along with a wide variety of other perennials, annuals, shrubs, and trees for color and diversity.
 Our peak daylily bloom is usually mid June, but we have many blooms into early July and even later.
 Many of our daylilies are grown in raised beds that contain pine bark fines and composted horse manure.
 We fertilize with a fertilizer with a 3:1:2 ratio, Milorganite, alfalfa pellets, and epsom salt.
 We had a well put in 8 1/2 years ago solely for the purpose of watering our daylilies.
 Daylilies DO love water!
 We are fortunate to live in a part of the country where we can grow most evergreens, semi evergreens, and dormants.

-We are a licensed garden by the State of Georgia.
+We are a licensed and inspected garden by the State of Georgia.
 We have a spray program for insects and rust.
 We do receive new daylilies each spring from rust prone areas.
 Invariably, we then find some rust on a few of these new daylilies.
 We immediately trim the foliage to just above the crown and treat the affected daylilies and those growing around the affected plants.
 This procedure has been successful for us along with our spray program to keep rust from spreading in the garden.
 We will not ship any daylilies with visible rust.
 We do not like to receive daylilies with rust and will never knowingly ship any with rust to a customer.
 Our winters are cold enough that rust does not overwinter here.
 If rust is an issue for you, please do not order.
 At this time we do not ship to California or outside the continental United States.